Get a Free Bag When You Sign Up Today

 First known usage: Sydney, Australia in the '80s

 Simply put, a flat white is an espresso diluted with steamed milk.
-For the most part, the main components for espresso drinks on a café menu consist of drinks made from espresso and milk.
-From macchiato to latte, the main difference is the ratio of espresso to milk, which almost always ranges from one part espresso to one to four parts milk.
-A flat white falls somewhere between a one to two or one to three ratio of espresso to milk.
+For the most part, the main components for espresso coffee drinks on a café menu consist of espresso and milk.
+From a macchiato to a latte, the main difference is the ratio of espresso to milk, which almost always ranges from one part espresso to one to four parts milk.
+A flat white falls somewhere between a one-to-two or one-to-three ratio of espresso to milk.

 The flat white, then, is a "strong" espresso and milk beverage with a seamless, integrated texture and a smooth glossy finish.
 In addition to texture, the milk is steamed to 130 to 135 Fahrenheit to maintain ideal sweetness.